langmead-lab/recount-unify/README.md

 This will generate both the recount3 and Snaptron-ready junction matrices & indices.

-For Snaptron you will still need to build the Lucene indices for the sample metadata, please see the last section (Super merge...) for details on that which can be applied here.
+For Snaptron you will still need to build the Lucene indices for the sample metadata, please see the last section for details on that which can be applied here.

 ## QC summary